 To save even more money at the Wizarding World, SKIP the Express Passes.
 On the slow to moderate traffic days, Harry Potter World ride lines typically range from only a few short minutes to about half an hour for the main attractions.
 Save yourself a whopping $84.99 per day by skipping the Express Pass instead of the lines.
 Besides, many of the rides have a single rider line option– a totally separate line that skips those wishing to ride right next to those in their group.
 The single rider line allows you (and sometimes even a person or two in your group) to be on the same turn of the ride, but in different rows or sections as fill-ins.
 You may even all end up on the same ride at the same time, or you may simply each ride within a turn or two of one other and be done within a few minutes of each other.
 Totally worth it, especially since during many of the rides you can't see those next to you well anyway through the ride's supports and safety features.

 The Leaky Cauldron offers traditional British food and two menus: A breakfast menu, and a lunch and dinner menu.
 We ordered and shared the Fish & Chips and the Bangers & Mash.
 It was more than plenty of food and came out to about $10 per person.
 Adults can also order Fire Whisky here for $8.99, or fun drinks for kids and adults alike, like the Fishy Green Ale or the Tongue Tying Lemon Squash.
 Try the Butterbeer Potted Cream for dessert, if you are trying to get as much Butterbeer in you as you can before leaving.
-(It’s one of the SIX types of Butterbeer items available, more on that in a minute.)
+(It’s one of the SEVEN types of Butterbeer items available, more on that in a minute.)

 The Three Broomsticks in Hogsmeade is a tavern that also offers rustic English cuisine.
 We all split the Shepherd's Pie with Garden Salad, and the Rotisserie Smoked Chicken Platter.
 They were both tasty and we had more than enough food for three people for about $25 total.
 In the back of the Three Broomsticks is the Hog's Head, a pub that serves all sorts of wizarding drinks and brews that you can find throughout the park.
 That being said, the Hog's Head is the exclusive home of the Hog's Head Brew.